asejouk/zachmoshe.com/_posts/2015-07-29-griddlers-ninja-serverless-architecture.markdown

 end
 {% endhighlight %}

 The <code>poll</code> function simply uses the <a href="http://docs.aws.amazon.com/sdkforruby/api/Aws/SQS/QueuePoller.html">QueuePoller</a> object (<code>poller</code> variable) to poll the queue.
 The default <a href="http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/AboutVT.html">visibility timeout</a> for messages in this queue is 4 hours as it might take a lot of time to solve a very large board.
-If an error has occured, I don't want to wait 4 hours to re-pull the message so I'm changing visibility timeout to 5 seconds and make sure the message isn't deleted.
+If an error has occured, I don't want to wait 4 hours to re-pull the message so I'm changing visibility timeout to 5 seconds and making sure the message isn't deleted.
 When a message comes in, we call the `handle_message` function:

 {% highlight ruby %}
 def handle_message(msg)